Crimestoppers Partnership: Amplifying the Issue of Personal Safety

 Because when people stay silent, criminals flourish.

-By reporting crime or `speaking up’ as the charity prefers to put it, we can all help to prevent further crimes and to stop more people from becoming victims.
+By reporting crime or `speaking up,’ as the charity prefers to put it, we can all help prevent further crimes and stop more people from becoming victims.

 Crimestoppers and Peoplesafe both support the public and private sectors to create safer environments for employees and customers – from the NHS to utility companies, high street stores to transport and infrastructure.

-Crimestoppers also runs services that support organisations, workers, and members of the public to tackle criminal behaviour and wrongdoing which can harm customers, colleagues, and our wider society.
+Crimestoppers also runs services that support organisations, workers, and members of the public in tackling criminal behaviour and wrongdoing that can harm customers, colleagues, and our wider society.

 Campaigns with the charity’s partners have, over recent years, put a spotlight on abuse against shop workers, which peaked during the height of the Covid pandemic.

-Crimestoppers runs a UK Contact Centre which is staffed by professionally trained non-police officers, a measure that gives confidence to people and communities who need that reassurance.
+Crimestoppers runs a UK Contact Centre staffed by professionally trained non-police officers, a measure that gives people and communities the reassurance they need.

-It’s open 24/7, 365 days a year and supports over half a million people annually to speak up about what they know.
+It’s open 24/7, 365 days a year, and supports over half a million people annually in speaking up about what they know.

-Due to their anonymity promise, Crimestoppers cannot take information from victims, who are asked in turn to contact the police.
-There are also many other charities who are able to give advice and tailored support to victims.
+Due to their promise of anonymity, Crimestoppers cannot take information from victims, who are asked to contact the police in turn.
+There are also many other charities that can provide advice and tailored support to victims.

 As Crimestoppers is not the police, in an emergency, people should always dial 999.
-If they have crime information and prefer not to speak to the police, they can contact Crimestoppers either online or by calling freephone 0800 555 111.
+If they have crime information and prefer not to speak to the police, they can contact Crimestoppers online or by calling the freephone number 0800 555 111.